Impact

 Risk and Exploitability

 It appears that the flaw is local, inferred from the fact that it is triggered during kernel initialization when enumerating PCI devices.
-No public exploit or EPSS score is available, and the vulnerability is not listed in CISA’s KEV catalog.
-The high‑impact boot‑time crash means the system becomes inoperable until the offending device is removed or the kernel is upgraded, so the risk is moderate to high in environments where untrusted PCI devices can be introduced before the kernel fully initializes.
+The CVSS score is 5.5, indicating moderate severity, and the EPSS score is < 1%, suggesting a low exploitation probability.
+The vulnerability is not listed in CISA’s KEV catalog.
+The boot‑time crash can render the system inoperable until the offending device is removed or the kernel is upgraded, so the risk remains moderate in environments where untrusted PCI devices can be introduced before the kernel fully initializes.

 OpenCVE Enrichment